 Some of the most common types of negligence that cause trucking collisions include:

-- Inadequate truck maintenance: Federal and state regulations require commercial trucking companies to maintain their fleets in safe operating condition.
+Federal and state regulations require commercial trucking companies to maintain their fleets in safe operating conditions.
 Trucking companies often fail to perform mandatory maintenance and safety inspections, sending tractor-trailers with substandard tires, brakes, headlights, or mechanical problems out onto the public roadways.
 This is a recipe for disaster.

 Modern Technology That Can Help Your Claim